 An effective cool down is just as important as a warm up.
 When you move into your cooling down phase you want to release any tension that has built up in the class so that you are not too tight the next day, and simple yoga sun salutations are great for this.
 After you have finished dancing for the day you can move into more static stretches to increase your flexibility.
 Remember to stretch all parts of the body including your neck, shoulders, back, hips and legs.

-Perfect Form Physiotherapy is a clinic dedicated to health and well being of dancers.
-For more information and videos on how you can train more effectively please visit:
+information and videos on how you can train more effectively please visit: www.theballetblog.com

-www.perfectformphysio.com.au

 Check us out on: